g-jgreen/documentation/content/iothubs/google.md

 ## Configuring Subscriptions

-Now that we can connect to our Pub/Sub Topic and push LightValue data we will make a new Subscription on our default Telemetry Topic provided in our Device Registry.
+Now that we can connect to our Pub/Sub Topic and push LightValue data we will make a new subscription on our default Telemetry Topic provided in our Device Registry.

 In the Google Cloud Menu go to ‘Pub/Sub’ and choose ‘Topics’, you will now see a list of preconfigured Topics.
 Click the 3 dots next to your Default Telemetry Topic and click on ‘New Subscription’.